Performance Analysis of QoS-Differentiated Pricing in Cloud Computing: An Analytical Approach: Concluding Remarks

-In this work, optimal schemes have been proposed to well address two key, intertwined aspects of the model: (\rmnum{1}) the pricing of different levels of QoS requirements, and, (\rmnum{2}) the arrival rate of jobs accepted to be processed, in connection with the number of servers assigned to each level of QoS requirement.
-We leverage queuing models to obtain the analytical framework used in this paper.
-The framework is made generic to work under any type of job's runtime distribution.
+In cloud computing, there exist both latency-critical jobs and jobs that could tolerate some degree of delay.
+The resource efficiency of a system is much dependent on the job's latency requirement.
+From a user's point of view, posted pricing has high usability.
+In such context, we propose the first analytical model for QoS-differentiated posted pricing.
+We consider a cloud computing system where the system is partitioned into multiple independent subsystems.

-Simulations show that the revenue of a cloud provider could be improved by up to a five-fold increase and the system's utilization could be improved by an eleven-fold increase.
+Optimal schemes have been proposed to address properly two key, intertwined aspects of the model: (\rmnum{1}) the pricing of different levels of QoS requirements, and, (\rmnum{2}) the arrival rate of jobs accepted to be processed, in connection with the number of servers assigned to each QoS level.
+Queuing models let us derive a general analytical framework, which adapts to several popular dispatching policies.
+Numerical simulations show that the revenue of a CSP could be improved by up to a five-fold increase, with an improved system's utilization.
+The analytical results of this paper provides a framework to easily evaluate the performance of QoS-differentiated pricing in cloud computing, given the computing capacity of a CSP and the environments that a CSP faces (the size of a users' population, the amount of demanded computing resource, and the users' sensitivity to latency).

 \appendices